outscal/web3-courses/CONTRIBUTING.md

-# Contributing to the Outscal Learning
+# Contributing to Outscal Learning

 ## CODE OF CONDUCT
 We want to ensure that we are creating a safe and respectful community for learners.